 Chemotherapy

-As mentioned above, chemotherapy is the most common cause of anagen effluvium.
-Research published in Current Oncology reports that 65% of the patients receiving chemotherapy experience hair loss.
+As mentioned above, chemotherapy is the most common cause of anagen effluvium; Around 65% of the patients experience “thinning or loss of hair” as a result of chemotherapy, as has been reported.

 Chemotherapy treatment contains drugs that inhibit cell division (mitosis) and interfere with the metabolic activity of the cells in the hair.
 The alkylating agents in it damage the DNA of the cells, which stops them from making copies of themselves.
 All this can cause anagen effluvium.